AramZS/aramzs.xyz/src/content/resources/film/candyman-farewell-to-the-flesh.md

 original_title: 'Candyman: Farewell to the Flesh'
 overview: >-
-  Annie, a young schoolteacher struggling to solve the brutal murder of her father, unwittingly summons the "Candyman" to New Orleans, where she learns the secret of his power, and discovers the link that connects them.
+  Annie, a young schoolteacher struggling to solve the brutal murder of her father, unwittingly summons the Candyman to New Orleans, where she learns the secret of his power, and discovers the link that connects them.
 popularity: 20.542
 poster: candyman-farewell-to-the-flesh-poster.jpg